 Visiting the dentist

 Everyone has different dental needs and risks.
 These different needs will affect how often your child needs to visit the dentist.
-This is something you can discuss with your dentist.
+This is something you can talk about with your dentist.

-Your child might not always see a dentist – many other oral health professionals are fully qualified to work on your child’s teeth, depending on your child’s needs.
+Your child might not always see a dentist – many other oral health professionals are fully qualified to give you advice and work on your child’s teeth, depending on your child’s needs.
 They include dental therapists, dental hygienists and oral health therapists.

 Dental care for children is often free in the public dental system, up to a certain age.
 Contact your local public dental provider for details.

 There are private dental clinics all over Australia.
-You’ll have to pay for your appointments, but people with private health insurance might receive a rebate after attending.
+You’ll have to pay for your appointments, but people with private health insurance might get some money back from their private health fund.